 After providing the reader with your perspective, you can change your focus to analyzing the advertisement.

 This section of an advertisement analysis essay will take most of the weight of your essay.
-Explain the strategies used to inform entertain or persuade the reader.
+Explain the strategies used to inform, entertain, or persuade the reader.

 It is not enough to merely state the effect of the advertisement.
 A good essay will demonstrate how the advertisement causes a particular outcome.